Zackary-Vanche/logic_gates_mazes/README.md

 It is useless if you only want to play.

 I used PyInstaller to compile the game in a .exe.
-The line used to do so is :
-pyinstaller C:\Users\utilisateur\Documents\github\logic_gates_mazes\logic_gates_mazes_python_code\logic_gates_mazes_main.py --distpath C:\Users\utilisateur\Documents\github\logic_gates_mazes\logic_gates_mazes_executable --icon=C:\Users\utilisateur\Documents\github\logic_gates_mazes\icone.ico
+The line used to do so is (you have to change the paths) : pyinstaller C:\Users\utilisateur\Documents\github\logic_gates_mazes\logic_gates_mazes_python_code\logic_gates_mazes_main.py --distpath C:\Users\utilisateur\Documents\github\logic_gates_mazes\logic_gates_mazes_executable --icon=C:\Users\utilisateur\Documents\github\logic_gates_mazes\icone.ico

 In the folder logic_gates_mazes_python_code is the python code that needs to be compiled.